How to Write a Motivation Letter (With Tips and Examples)

-A well-written motivation letter can convince hiring and admissions managers to invite you for an interview or approve your application.
-In this article, we discuss how to write a motivation letter for study or employment and provide some examples to help you craft your own.
+Motivation letters can be used when applying for admission to a college or university, scholarships or volunteer opportunities.
+In this article, we discuss how to write a motivation letter and provide some examples to help you craft your own.

 What is a motivation letter?

-A motivation letter is a document detailing your professional skills and reasons for applying for a course of study, a scholarship or volunteer job.
+A motivation letter is a personal document detailing your professional skills and reasons for applying for a course of study, a scholarship or a volunteer job.
 This letter accompanies your application and supporting documents, such as a transcript of your grades or a resume.
-A motivation letter is sometimes called a "statement of purpose" or a "motivational letter".
+A motivation letter is sometimes called a "statement of purpose" or a "motivational letter."

 How to write a motivation letter